ornladios/ADIOS2/docs/user_guide/source/advanced/gpu_aware.rst

 The API is unchanged compared to using Host buffers for both the read and write logic.

-If the ``SetMemorySpace`` function is used, the ADIOS library will not detect automatically where the buffer was allocated and will use the information provided by the user for all subsequent Puts or Gets.
+If the ``SetMemorySpace`` function is used, the ADIOS2 library will not detect automatically where the buffer was allocated and will use the information provided by the user for all subsequent Puts or Gets.
 Example:

      .. code-block:: c++